The 4 Pillars of Success

 What this means to me: There are no flukes.
 You can’t be successful without putting in the work.

 People are quick to point to “exceptions.”
 Yet, these so-called exceptions, if you observe them closely, have an insane work ethic.
+Or, they are short-term successes at best.

 A trust fund baby isn’t a success by default.
 They may have certain advantages their parents worked to earn.
 But some of these kids end up living in the shadows of their parents.